Bryan Mullins

-Bryan Mullins (born January 13, 1987) is a former American basketball player and current college basketball coach.
-He is currently head coach of the Southern Illinois Salukis men's basketball team.
+Bryan Mullins (born January 13, 1987) is an American college basketball coach and former player.
+He was head coach of the Southern Illinois Salukis men's basketball team for five seasons from 2019 to 2024.
+He has been an assistant on Chris Holtmann's staff at DePaul University since April 1, 2024.

 Playing career

 Mullins was a four-year letterwinner at Southern Illinois for coach Chris Lowery where he was part of the Salukis' Sweet 16 run in the 2007 NCAA tournament.
 He was also a two-time Academic All-American at the school, as well as a two-time Missouri Valley Conference Defensive Player of the Year.
 Following graduation, Mullins played four years of professional basketball in France.

 Coaching career

 After retiring from professional basketball, Mullins joined Porter Moser's staff at Loyola, rising the ranks from director of basketball operations up to associate head coach.
 He was on staff during Loyola's historic Final Four run at the 2018 NCAA tournament.

 On March 20, 2019, Mullins was named the 14th head coach in Southern Illinois history, replacing Barry Hinson.
+In his first season as Salukis head coach, he led the team to a 10-8 conference record including a seven-game winning streak and finished 5th despite the team being picked last in the conference before the season.
+He was picked 2nd for Missouri Valley Conference coach of the year trailing Northern Iowa's Ben Jacobson.
+Mullins was dismissed as Salukis head coach on March 8, 2024 after five seasons and an 86–68 overall record.
+He was succeeded by Scott Nagy on March 28.

-In Mullins' first season as Salukis head coach, he led the team to a 10-8 conference record including a seven-game winning streak and finished 5th despite the team being picked last in the conference before the season.
-Mullins was picked 2nd for Missouri Valley Conference coach of the year trailing Northern Iowa's Ben Jacobson.
+Twenty-four days after his departure from SIU Carbondale, he has named an assistant on Chris Holtmann's staff at DePaul University on April 1, 2024.